ENSP-AI-Mentoring/ensp-ai-mentoring.github.io/index.md

 layout: default
 ---

-We are an organization of young engineers and students from of the [National School of Engineers of Yaoundé](https://polytechnique.cm/) who are committed to promoting the professions of data science, big data and artificial intelligence to solve meaningful problems.
+We are an organization of young engineers and students from of the [National Advanced School of Engineering of Yaoundé](https://polytechnique.cm/) who are committed to promoting the professions of data science, big data and artificial intelligence to solve meaningful problems.

 -----

 ## [Activities Planning](https://docs.google.com/spreadsheets/d/1nOUiLbD_ORuCdC2gXL68n5q23UR9-VPjMqjYB6QLn4E/edit?usp=sharing)
 The planning of the activities of the organization.
 It is updated as regularly as possible.

 ## [Launching Slides 22/23](https://docs.google.com/presentation/d/10NXzgS7sNH3j0OdGSwyQwu9H4j0mKYxZGDl3gWDOY8U/edit?usp=sharing)